 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-The West Coast of Ireland is beautiful part of the Country.
-I spent 3 days in August driving up as much of the West Coast as I could and I couldn’t believe the beauty of it.
-The scenery changes so dramatically between the South, Mid and North of the coast and a long the way there are lots of places to stop off at and visit.
+Updated 2019: The West Coast of Ireland is a beautiful part of Ireland.
+I spent 3 days doing a solo Ireland road trip driving up as much of the West Coast as I could and I couldn’t believe the beauty of it!
+The scenery on the West Coast of Ireland changes so dramatically between the South, Mid and North of the Coast and along the way there are lots of places to stop off at and visit.

 The Killary Fjord was a complete surprise to me!
 It’s Irelands only Fjord which extends 10 miles from the Atlantic.
-I drove past and along the Fjord when driving from Kylemore Abbey to Westport and every turn and corner provided a completely different view of the fjord, it really was incredible.
+I drove along the Fjord when driving from Kylemore Abbey to Westport and every turn and corner provided a completely different view of the fjord, it really was incredible.

 I used ‘Keel’ on Achill Island as my endpoint on my satnav and just before I reached the village I saw signs for the beach.
-The beach was so remote and quiet, it filled me with peace and calm so I would definitely recommend heading up there to see a completely different side of the West Coast.
+The beach was so remote and quiet, it filled me with peace and calm so I would definitely recommend heading up there to see a less visited place on the West Coast of Ireland.